Loading

 Inspired by a world where healing flows like wine, we help you to work for healing in yours.

-There is healing because this ‘sacred’ Jesus who comes back from the dead drinks ‘secular’ wine.
-For the know-how to make that wine comes from the ‘secular’ working week.
+We can we speak about ‘sacred’ things in ‘secular’ settings because Jesus said he’d come back from the dead to drink wine.
+1 The wine is ‘secular’ because the know-how to make that wine comes from the ‘secular’ working week.
 This know-how matters.
 So work done during the ‘secular’ working week matters in the ‘sacred’ end to come.
-As such, there is not really ‘sacred’ and ‘secular’.
-There is just work, which matters in the end.
-(Our Worship@Work course explores this further.)
+2

-So how do we learn this?
+So how do we practice?

 FORMAT(S)